-Our anaesthetic department also caters for specialist areas, such as:
+Our anaesthetic department also caters for specialist areas, outlined below.

-There are eight obstetric consultant anaesthetists, responsible for 5700 deliveries per year.
-We have a two-bed HDU (High dependency unit), 15 delivery rooms on the labour ward with a low risk delivery unit and high-risk induction area.
+Our obstetric consultant anaesthetists are responsible for around 6000 deliveries per year.
+We have a two-bed high dependency unit and 15 delivery rooms on the labour ward, with a low risk delivery unit and high-risk induction area.

-There are 11 paediatric anaesthetists who anaesthetise for pre term, neonates, and older children.
+Our paediatric anaesthetists work with pre-term, neonates, and older children.
 We also provide a separate dedicated out of hours cover for emergencies.
-We have a separate pain team for our paediatric patients.
+We have a separate pain team for children.

 Orthopaedic awake surgery and regional anaesthesia